-Working with diverse populations of students.
+Experience working with diverse populations of students.

-Familiarity with diverse cultures and diversity related program design.
+Familiarity with diverse cultures and diversity-related program design.

 Experience in programs designed to reduce barriers to success in graduate programs.

-Advising or mentoring students.
+Interest in advising or mentoring students.

 Planning and managing events.

-Supporting the development of curricula, initiatives or projects.
+Supporting the development of curricula, initiatives, or projects.

 The successful candidate(s) for this position will be subject to a pre-employment background check.